hashicorp/design-system/website/docs/components/accordion/partials/code/how-to-use.md

 ### containsInteractive

 By default, the `containsInteractive` property of the `Accordion::Item` is set to `false`, meaning that the entire `Accordion::Item` toggle block can be clicked to hide and show the associated content.
-If set to `true` only the chevron button of the `Accordion::Item` is clickable vs. the entire block.
+If set to `true`, only the chevron button of the `Accordion::Item` is clickable vs. the entire block.
 This allows you to add other interactive content inside the toggle block if desired.

 ```handlebars
 <Hds::Accordion as |A|>